rust-lang/reference/src/names/name-resolution.md

 ```

 > [!NOTE]
-> These ambiguity errors are specific to imports, even though they are only observed when those imports are used.
+> These ambiguity errors are specific to expansion-time resolution.
 Having multiple candidates available for a given name during later stages of resolution is not considered an error.
 So long as none of the imports themselves are ambiguous, there will always be a single unambiguous closest resolution.
 >
 > ```rust
 > mod glob {